 - If financial aid funds are given to you to be used for non-institutional costs of education (i.e. an off-campus apartment, food, books, etc.), a portion of these funds may also need to be returned to satisfy the overpayment.

 Calculation Of Number Of Days In Semester For Title IV Withdrawal Refund Purposes

 An example of the Return to Title IV (R2T4) formula follows:

-If the semester contains 100 days and the student withdraws from Bloomsburg University on the 56 day of the semester, a R2T4 calculation is necessary because the student did not complete at least 60% of the semester.
-Because the withdrawal takes place after Bloomsburg University’s refund period, tuition and fees are not adjusted.
+If the semester contains 100 days and the student withdraws from university on the 56 day of the semester, a R2T4 calculation is necessary because the student did not complete at least 60% of the semester.
+Because the withdrawal takes place after university’s refund period, tuition and fees are not adjusted.
 If in this example a student receives payment of a $1000 Pell Grant and $2500 Direct Student Loan, the student has earned only 56% of these funds or $1960 (.56 x $3500).
 The remaining funds must be returned to the federal program based on the above distribution sequence.
 The calculation may require repayment of these funds by the school, the student, or by both.
-If funds are removed from the student’s account and returned to Title IV, the student may have an outstanding balance at Bloomsburg University.
+If funds are removed from the student’s account and returned to Title IV, the student may have an outstanding balance with the university.

 Failure of All Courses